tabledadriandev/tabledadrian/EMAILJS-SETUP.md

 1. Redeploy your site on Netlify
 2. Test the waitlist form on `/app-download`
 3. Test the contact form on the homepage
-4. Check your email (badea.adrian.stefan1@gmail.com for waitlist, adrian@tabledadrian.com for contact)
+4. Check your configured email address for the notifications